chakrabar/chakrabar.github.io/_posts/articles/2020-02-29-webassembly-wasm-wasi.md

 8. Not really debuggable for high-level language source code (should change in future with source-maps)
 9. No fully featured _**multi-threading support**_

-**NOTE:** As `WebAssembly` is just in the early stage of development, specs proposals & implementations change fast.
-Many of the limitations mentioned above might get resolved soon.
+**NOTE:** As WebAssembly is just in the early stage of development, specs proposals & implementations change fast.
+Many of the limitations mentioned above might not apply in future.
+And that may happen pretty soon.
 {: .notice--info}

 ## `WASI` - run `WebAssembly` everywhere

 If we think about about the core working principles of `WebAssembly`, it's not difficult to visualize `wasm` executing outside web browsers as well!
-Provided the `Wasm Virtual Machine` is available, `wasm` code can run in any system on any platform, browser or not!
+Provided the `WebAssembly Virtual Machine` is available, `wasm` code can run in any system on any platform, browser or not!

 Developers are already running `wasm` outside browsers for the amazing benefits it provides - fast, scalable, secure way to run the same code across all machines.

-Now the committee is also pushing the idea, and working to provide an easier & standard bunch of interfaces so that - `wasm` applications written in different languages can run acorss platforms, talk to each-other seamlessly, can access necessary system APIs & securely execute inside a sandbox (memory, network, filesystem, access etc).
+Now the wasm committee is also pushing the idea, and working to provide a standard set of interfaces so that - `wasm` applications written in different languages can run acorss platforms, talk to each-other seamlessly, can access necessary system APIs & execute securely inside a sandbox (with controlled access, memory, network, filesystem etc).
 Thasts **`WebAssembly System Interface`** or _**WASI**_.
 Read [this](https://hacks.mozilla.org/2019/03/standardizing-wasi-a-webassembly-system-interface/) for more details.

 Now think of the implications. `WASI`, if works as expected, will open up crazy new ways of writing applications - on any language, that runs everywhere, and talk to each other fluently without any wrappers or network calls!